bdadam/static-site-boilerplate/README.md

 1. `grunt clean` - cleanup
 1. `grunt assemble` - generates html with Assemble
 1. `grunt less` - generated css file(s) from less files
+1. `grunt sass` - generated css file(s) from scss files
 1. `grunt uncss` - removes unnecessary css rules
 1. `grunt requirejs` - generates JavaScript files with RequireJS (or Almond)
+1. `grunt webpack` - generates JavaScript files with WebPack - uses CommonJS format
 1. `grunt hashres` - computes hash code for static resources (aka cachebusting)
 1. `grunt connect` - starts web server and stops it automatically when all the other tasks finished
 1. `grunt watch` - checks for file modifications and runs the appropriate tasks
+1. `grunt dev` - runs a complete build and then waits for modifications (watch)

-All tasks accept a `--dev` flag, which disables CPU intensive tasks like JS-optimization.
-This should only be used during development.
+All tasks accept a `--dev` flag, which disables many optimizations (minification), enables source maps, etc. This should only be used during development.

 ## What is included?
 1. Static site generation with [Assemble](http://assemble.io/)
 1. Generating and minifying a single CSS file with Less
 1. Generating and minifying a single JavaScript file with RequireJS
-1. Removing unnecessary CSS rules with `uncss`
 1. Generating hash (cache buster) for JS and CSS files
 1. Automatic regeneration and Liverload during development